Frequently Asked Questions

 Will all students in the EnMed program conduct research?

 Yes, research is an integral part of this program.

 Will all students in the EnMed program invent something by the time they graduate?

-Yes, all students in EnMed will be expected to invent something before they graduate.
+Yes, all students in EnMed will be expected to invent or be a major contributor to an invention before they graduate.